JunyiJ/Memory_summary_and_file_search/README.md

 ## Usage
-	1. To get the folder structure and memory usage summary on it (for example, the folder name is 'D:/'). you can provided several paths or you can list all the paths in a file(separated by new line) and feed the file name to the command.
+	1. To get the folder structure and memory usage summary on it (for example, the folder name is 'D:/'). you can provided several paths or you can list all the paths in a file(separated by new line) and feed the filename to the command. (in the file, please don't add quote around path)
 		- list path directly in command line python .\memory_summary.py 'D:/'
 		- list path in a file and feed the file (path_all.txt) to command line